devluxor/buzzle/DESIGN.md

 On the main `'/'` page, the boards are sorted by last activity, from more recent activity to latest.
 The boards with activity (messages posted on them), will always have priority over those with no messages yet.
 The board messages are sorted from older to newer, but the user is automatically directed to the last page of the board when the board is clicked, to see its latest activity.
 The private messages order is inverted, from newer to older.
 This is by design.

 All the user data can be updated, even the password, and the account can be deleted by the user.
 Every board posted by a user can be accessed by everyone, but it can only be edited and deleted by its author, and the same with board messages: anyone can post anywhere, but only the message author can edit or delete the message.
-Single private messages can't be deleted individually, but the whole conversation can be deleted by any of its participants; I thought this made more sense to the application, and it is in concordance with other common applications.
+Single private messages can't be deleted individually, but the whole conversation can be deleted by any of its participants; I thought this made more sense to the application, and it is in concordance with some popular applications.
 Naturally, before every destructive action with an effect in the database, the user is alerted by a confirmation message: if the users confirms, the action will take place.
-Also, every method in Ruby with a permanent, altering effect is marked with an exclamation sign `!` at the end of its name (for example, the `DatabaseInteraction#add_board!` method).
+Also, every method in Ruby with a permanent, altering effect is marked with an exclamation sign `!` at the end of its name (for example, the `DatabaseInteraction#add_new_board!` method).

 One aspect that I'd like to talk about is when a user deletes his or her account, but there are still boards posted by him or her.
-I thought that it would be interesting that, instead of removing every board posted by the owner of the deleted account immediately, why don't leave that board for a day, in order to let other users save their board messages.
-This is achieved by allowing `NULL` author identifier foreign keys in the `boards` table, and executing a special query that is sent to the database each time a user logs in:
+I thought that it would be interesting that, instead of removing every board posted by the owner of the deleted account immediately, why don't leave that board for a day, in order to let other users save their board messages?.
+This is achieved by allowing `NULL` author identifier foreign keys in the `boards` table, and executing a special query that is sent to the database every time a user logs in:

 ```sql
 DELETE FROM boards WHERE author_id IS NULL AND created_on < now() - INTERVAL '1 DAY'